-Genie Backup ManagerTM (GBM), is a very easy to use yet powerful and flexible software that can backup and restore files, documents, emails, settings, programs and more, to virtually any local or remote location, including internal and external hard disks, FTP locations, across network, optical media, removable media, memory sticks, and tapes.
-GBM also offers offsite (online) backup service.
+Genie Backup ManagerTM (GBM), is a very easy to use yet powerful and flexible software that can backup and restore files, documents, emails, settings, programs and more, to virtually any local or remote location, including internal and external hard disks, FTP locations, across network, optical media, removable media, memory sticks, and Amazon S3 storage.

-GBM is the only backup software on the market that offers unlimited FREE Plugins, which the user can download or create to extend the capabilities of Genie Backup Manager $^{\text{TM}}$.
+GBM is the only backup software on the market that offers unlimited FREE Plugins, which the user can download or create to extend the capabilities of Genie Backup ManagerM.

 GBM is perfect for users of all computer comfort levels.
-Novice users will find it easy to create their first backup job in matter of minutes after installing the software, thanks to its intuitive wizard-based user interface, while advanced users will appreciate the software's extended scalability and flexibility, with features such as preserving NTFS Alternative Data Streams, Email notification, Self restorable backups, and scripting capabilities.
+Novice users will find it easy to create their first backup job in matter of minutes after installing the software, thanks to its intuitive wizard-based user interface, while advanced users will appreciate the software's extended scalability and flexibility, with features such as preserving NTFS Alternative Data Streams, Email notification, and scripting capabilities.